How can we help you?

 TIP: The slider looks best when images have the same dimensions.

-If you want to use images already uploaded to your editor in Landingi, you can get links to them easily.
+If you want to use images already published on your landing page in Landingi or added to your image gallery, you can get links to them easily.

 4. Go back to the HTML edition.
 Paste the link in its place in the code.
 Repeat as many times, as needed.